jie108/dagbagM/README.md

 ### Value for dagbagM::hc_boot_parallel

-a list of three components
+an array

 | Object       | Description   |
 | :------------------------ | :-------------|
-| adjacency	  | adjacency matrix of the learned DAG
+| adjacency	  | an array of adjacency matrices of the learned DAGs

 ### Value for dagbagM::score_shd